 National Criminal Justice Reference Services (NCJRS): Criminal justice information from federal, state, and local government and other published and unpublished research

-Naxos Music Library: The Naxos collection features over 400 independent labels such as ARC, Berlin Classics, BIS, Capriccio, Chandos, CPO, EMI Classics, Haenssler Classic, Hungaroton, Marco Polo, Naïve, Naxos, Nimbus, Ondine, Vanguard Classics and Virgin Classics.
+Naxos Music Library: Features over 400 independent labels such as ARC, Berlin Classics, BIS, Capriccio, Chandos, CPO, EMI Classics, Haenssler Classic, Hungaroton, Marco Polo, Naïve, Naxos, Nimbus, Ondine, Vanguard Classics and Virgin Classics.
 It has classical, Jazz, World, Classic Rock, Nostalgia music, containing more than 73,000 CD-length recordings equivalent to 1 million tracks uploaded, with addition of over 1,000 CD-length recordings every month.

-Naxos Sheet Music Library: Important: Naxos sheet music are available for download on campus only.
-This online catalogue contains currently 40,000 editions of classical music and jazz from some of the world's most famous publishers, artists, and composers.
+Naxos Sheet Music Library: Please note: Naxos sheet music are available for download on campus only.
+Contains currently 40,000 editions of classical music and jazz from some of the world's most famous publishers, artists, and composers.
 Catalogue highlights are: the whole range of classical masters, from Bach, Mozart, and Beethoven to Strauss, Albéniz, and Debussy; famous classical and jazz artists, including Chick Corea, James Galway, Steven Isserlis, Joe Lovano, David Liebman, NHØP, and more.

 Northwest Digital Archives (NWDA): Finding aids for archival and manuscript collections housed in archives in Washington, Oregon, Idaho, Montana and the Whitman College and Northwest Archives